kofimuad/alx-low_level_programming/0x01-variables_if_else_while/README.md

 ## Task 7 - Smile in the mirror
 A program that prints lowercase alphabets in reverse followed by a new line.

+## Task 8 - Hexadecimal
+A script that prints in lowercase all the numbers in base 16.
+Hexadecimal numbers are from 1 to 9 and A to F.